Give me Fiction Featuring Activists!

 The POA Fiction Featuring Activists List

 As with most alternative healing, we may need to step out of the mainstream to find it.
-An example: the DC LaborFest, which shows films centered on stories of activists and social justice movements.
-Many are documentaries, but some are fiction or fictionalized takes on real events.
-An example is Pride, a movie about British gays and lesbians supporting miners during a lengthy strike in the eighties, from which the head illustration of this post is taken.
+We can look, for example, at the feature films about labor struggles shown during the #DCLaborFest.
+Many are documentaries, but some are fiction or dramatic recreations of real events.
+Two examples are Pride, a movie about British gays and lesbians supporting miners during a lengthy strike in the eighties (shown in the featured image of this post, and Radium Girls, about the struggle of young women workers against their utterly unsafe working conditions using toxic radium.

 Unfortunately, the kind of intimate, humanizing closeups into daily lives and struggles of activists that fiction offers tend not to abound, nor do existing ones get much play, despite the benefits to health and spirit of watching everyday people confront injustice–whether the ones rising up are miners and LGBTQ+ folk in 80s Britain or anti-racist demonstrators in 2020 United States.

 In the POA Journal we further explore full and fair representation of activists in fiction–where it is, why there’s so little of it, why it’s needed.

 - reviewing portrayals of activists in fiction